howtographql/howtographql/content/frontend/react-urql/8-subscriptions.md

 ---
 title: Realtime Updates with GraphQL Subscriptions
-pageTitle: "Realtime with GraphQL Subscriptions, React & Apollo Tutorial"
+pageTitle: "Realtime with GraphQL Subscriptions, React & urql Tutorial"
-description: "Learn how to implement realtime functionality using GraphQL subscriptions with Apollo Client & React.
-The websockets will be handled by subscriptions-transport-ws."
+description: "Learn how to implement realtime functionality using GraphQL subscriptions with urql & React.
+The websockets transport will be handled by subscriptions-transport-ws."
-question: "What transport does Apollo use to implement subscriptions?"
+question: "What transport is typically used to implement GraphQL subscriptions?"
 answers: ["WebSockets", "TCP", "UDP", "HTTP 2"]
 correctAnswer: 0
 videoId: ""